 Time Magazine made him their man of the year in 1951 saying he “put Scheherazade in the petroleum business and oiled the wheels of chaos”.
 They called him a “strange old wizard” in a region where, importantly, the US had no policy.
 Attlee warned President Truman not to interfere with the dealings of “an ally.”
 The US complied but would not support a British military invasion of Iran.

 Truman was also up for re-election in 1952 but decided not to contest.
 As in Britain, a Second World War hero won and Dwight Eisenhower became the new Republican president.
 The Cold War was Eisenhower’s biggest focus and Iran was one of his first challenges.
-Britain cleverly played up to the new regime in Washington claiming Iran was in crisis under Mossadegh and could easily fall to the Communist Party backed by Moscow.
+Britain played up to the new Washington regime claiming Iran was in crisis under Mossadegh and could easily fall to the Communist Party backed by Moscow.

-Working from the US embassy in Tehran (a fact angry Iranians remembered in 1979) Roosevelt quickly liaised with his British counterparts in the Secret Intelligence Service – MI6.
+Working from the US embassy in Tehran (which angry Iranians remembered in 1979) Roosevelt liaised with British counterparts in the Secret Intelligence Service – MI6.
 Iranian tribal leaders on the British payroll launched a short-lived uprising.
 Roosevelt met with anti-Mossadegh politicians and persuaded the Shah to sign a “firman” (a document of doubtful legality sacking the Prime Minister).
 By mid-August 1953 Roosevelt and his local agents were ready.
 He paid newspapers and religious leaders to scream for Mossadegh’s head and organised protests and riots turning the streets into battlegrounds.

 The Anglo-Iranian Oil Company tried to return to their old monopoly position after his overthrow.
-But the US had invested too much in the coup to let that happen.
+But the US invested too much in the coup to let that happen.
 They organised an international consortium to assume control of the oil.
 AOIC held 40 percent, five American companies held 40 percent and the remainder was split between Royal Dutch Shell and Compagnie Francaise de Petroles.
-The consortium agreed to split the profits fifty-fifty with the Shah but never allowed Iranians to examine the books.
+The consortium agreed to split profits fifty-fifty with the Shah but never allowed Iranians to examine the books.

 This week’s nuclear deal between the countries won’t immediately heal half a century of hurt.
 But it is crucial it is ratified despite hardliners in both countries.
-The bleatings of Israel should be ignored as a country with its own nuclear arsenal can look after itself no matter what happens in Iran.
+The bleatings of Israel should be ignored – with its own nuclear arsenal Israel can look after itself no matter what happens in Iran.
 Mohammad Mossadegh offered a template of what Iran might have been, had the west not been blinkered by its own suspicions.
 Now is the time to make good on his legacy and bring Iran in from the cold.